alirezasalemi7/alirezasalemi7.github.io/_pages/awards.md

 ## Awards & Honors

+- 2023.7: __The Best Student Paper Award @ SIGIR 2023__\
+The award given to the best paper mainly written by a student.

 - 2023.5: __W.
 Bruce Croft Graduate Scholarship__\
 Given to students whose computer science research area is information retrieval or natural language processing.